A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Introduction

 \section{Introduction}

 The Navier--Stokes equations have wide applications in many scientific and engineering fields, such as ocean currents, weather forecast, and air flow around a wing.
-Regardless of the wide range of their applications, whether the Navier--Stokes equations admit a unique solution is not known yet in three-dimensional domains for general smooth initial data.
-Existence of global weak solutions has been proved by Leray and Hopf a long time ago \cite{Hopf51,Leray34}, but it turns out to be very difficult to prove the smoothness of the weak solutions.
-Many recent efforts have been devoted to global well-posedness for small initial data \cite{FK64,Kato84,KT01,LL11} and blowup examples of some Navier--Stokes type equations \cite{Cheskidov,GP09,HL09,MS01,Tao}.
+Regardless of the wide range of their applications, whether the Navier--Stokes equations always admit a unique smooth solution is not known yet in three-dimensional domains for general smooth initial data.
+Global existence of weak solutions to the Navier--Stokes equations was proved by Leray and Hopf \cite{Hopf51,Leray34}, while it was recently shown in \cite{Buckmaster-Vicol-2019} that weak solutions with finite kinetic energy are not unique in general.
+Many recent efforts have been made in proving global well-posedness for small initial data \cite{FK64,Kato84,KT01,LL11} and blowup examples for some related equations \cite{Cheskidov,GP09,HL09,MS01,Tao}.

-Driven by the various applications, many numerical methods have been proposed for solving the Navier--Stokes equations, such as the finite element methods \cite{HR82,HR90,Rann00}, finite difference methods \cite{Chorin68}, spectral methods \cite{Heywood82,STW}, the Lagrange--Galerkin method \cite{BSS12,Pironneau,Suli88}, and the projection method for time discretization \cite{Chorin,DGLQ82,Shen92}.
-On one hand, conventionally, convergence of the numerical solutions were all proved by assuming that the Navier--Stokes equations have a unique smooth solution.
-Without assuming well-posedness of the Navier--Stokes equations, convergence of the numerical solutions cannot be proved a priori.
-On the other hand, numerical evidence of existence of blowup solutions for the Navier--Stokes equations is inadequate.
-In most practical situations, the numerical solution looks smooth and does not change much if the mesh is refined.
+Driven by the various applications, many numerical methods have been proposed for solving the Navier--Stokes equations, such as the finite element methods \cite{HR82,HR90,Rann00}, finite difference methods \cite{Chorin68}, spectral methods \cite{Heywood82,STW}, the Lagrange--Galerkin method \cite{BSS12,He-2013,Pironneau,Suli88}, and the projection method for time discretization \cite{Chorin,DGLQ82,Shen92}.
+The convergence of numerical solutions to the Navier--Stokes equations in three-dimensional domains was all proved by assuming that the equations have a sufficiently smooth solution.
+A natural question is, given a bounded numerical solution, what can we say about the smoothness of the true solution without assuming well-posedness of the Navier--Stokes equations?